rlue/ryanlue.com/_posts/2017-05-21-mutt-the-vim-way.md

 * By default, `^U` is bound to `undelete-thread`.

   This default binding is **rendered superfluous** by this configuration.
 (By default, “deleting” a message in mutt only _flags it for deletion;_ until changes are registered with `$`/`sync-mailbox`, the actual mailstore remains unaffected, and messages may still be “undeleted”.
-Once changes are registered, flagged messages are either moved to a trash folder if the [`trash` configuration variable][trash] is set, or irrecoverably purged if not.
+Once changes are registered, flagged messages are either moved to a trash folder if the [`trash` configuration variable][trash]{:target="_blank"} is set, or irrecoverably purged if not.
 This configuration alters the default behavior and registers such changes automatically, relying on the user to set the `trash` variable if she wishes to retain the option to recover deleted messages.)

 ^